Home > ALLOYS

 Centrifugal Casting

-The Centrifugal casting process uses a mold which is fixed to a motor on an axis to rotate it at high speeds.
+The centrifugal casting process uses a mold fixed to a motor on an axis to rotate it at high speeds.
 The speed of rotation depends on the metal to be cast and the shape required.
 This method is mainly used for the production of cylindrical components like pipes.
-As the motor rotates, the metal gets pushed towards the outer walls of the cast and solidifies.
+As the motor rotates, the metal is pushed towards the outer walls of the cast and solidifies.
 The centrifugal process is unsuitable for making linear-shaped and dense objects.

 Continuous Casting

-Continuous casting, as the name implies, converts molten metal into a continuous moving ingot shape with a rectangular or round cross section.
+As the name implies, continuous casting converts molten metal into a continuous moving ingot with a rectangular or round cross-section.
 Time, energy, and labor are saved.
-Generally, a water-cooled mold is employed, receiving molten metal in one end and delivering a continuous solidified product out the other.
-The molds can be vibrating or moving, slow or fast.
+Generally, a water-cooled mold is employed, receiving molten metal at one end and delivering a continuous solidified product at the other.
+The molds can vibrate or move, slow or fast.